If your family loves Pillsbury Crescents, put a special fall twist on them with this easy pumpkin cream cheese recipe.

 Bake in the preheated oven for 10-12 minutes or until golden brown.

-Remove the pan from the oven and allow to cool on a wire baking rack.
+Remove the pan from the oven and allow it to cool on a wire baking rack.
 After it has cooled for several minutes but is still warm, cut into triangles.

 Allow them to finish cooling before drizzling with a cream cheese glaze.
 To make the cream cheese glaze, combine the remaining sugar with the remaining cream cheese.
 Thin it with a small amount of whipping cream or water if needed.